 While Jaipur is the main city most people visit in the tea-famous region of Rajasthan, there are many other wonderful places to visit in India that can be found here.

 Jodhpur is India’s desert city.
 Visitors come here particularly to see the Mehrangarh Fort, a 15th-century masterpiece that functions as a modern museum.
-From the fort, you can see the entire city down below and take in the unique blue and orange colour palette that Jodhpur shows off.
+From the fort, you can see the entire city down below and take in the unique blue and orange color palette that Jodhpur shows off.

 Make sure not to miss an expedition into the Thar Desert with a four-wheel-drive car.
 You’ll have the chance to spot lots of animals like bucks and countless types of birds.

 The first thing you must do in Udaipur is to visit the City Palace.
-The stunning white arches, mosaics, and colourful reliefs make it the perfect place to take photographs.
+The stunning white arches, mosaics, and colorful reliefs make it the perfect place to take photographs.
 With its lovely gardens, peaceful courtyards, and ornate corridors, this is one place you can stay for hours.
 You’ll also want to take time to visit the Lake Palace across the water.
 It’s arguably as beautiful and right in the middle of the lake.

 Don’t leave town without visiting at least one temple.
 Jagdish Temple is the most famous one in Udaipur and is definitely worth a visit.
 Make sure to also take a boat cruise on one of the stunning lakes.